OPEN: MON - FRI 8AM - 5PM

 Water-based paint

 Another cheap method of sealant is a water-based paint.
-This sealing method is not so standard as it's not as long-lasting as the other methods.
-It is also possible that this paint will need to be touched up more often, but it is cheap, quick and will still protect your plywood from moisture.
+This sealing method is less standard than it's less long-lasting than the other methods.
+This paint may also need to be touched up more often, but it is cheap, quick and protects your plywood from moisture.

 It's worth mentioning that it is not advisable for water-based paint to waterproof plywood for outdoor use, as the harsh elements, either UV rays or continuous rain, will wear down the paint within a few months.